MichMATYCwebsite/MichMATYC/content/membership.md

 The annual membership fee is just $5 and includes opportunities to actively participate in the organization, have voting rights during organization business, receive free periodic newsletters, and much more!
 We also offer the option of a lifetime membership for a one-time payment of $100, which carries all benefits and privileges of an active annual membership in effect at the time of joining or in the future if new benefits are added.

 To join or renew membership, fill out our [membership application](http://bit.ly/joinmichmatyc).
-You also have the option to complete the membership application form as a [PDF](http://www.michmatyc.org/uploads/membershipform.pdf) and mail your completed membership form along with the membership dues to our [Secretary/Treasurer](mailto:secretary@michmatyc.org).</br></br>
+You also have the option to complete the [PDF version](http://www.michmatyc.org/uploads/membershipform.pdf) and mail your completed membership form along with the membership dues to our [Secretary/Treasurer](mailto:secretary@michmatyc.org).</br></br>
 <b>Contact Information:</b></br>
 Sam Bazzi, Secretary/Treasurer<br>
 Department of Mathematics<br>